 On each level, you can set up different settings.
 See the difference between the levels→

 Step #6.
 Install 3rd-party plugins

 If you need extra functionality for your Magento online shop, you can add it by installing third-party plugins.
 You can find them on Magento Marketplace or in online stores of Magento extension vendors.

 What extensions do you need?
 It’s individual, but here are 30 must-have functionalities that will help you convert users to loyal customers on each step of the marketing funnel.
 But if you can't find the extension that meets your requirements, you can always develop a custom module by yourself or with the help of the professional custom development team.

 Finally, you need to upload your products and other information to your store.
 Upload pictures and videos, set up prices, manage stock.
 Start your blog to get more traffic from search engines and to help potential customers to find more info about your shop and your products.
 But don’t forget about SEO when creating content.
 Use keywords, rewrite URLs, customize meta title and meta-description.
 To automate this work, you can use our SEO Toolkit.

 When the development of your company’s website on Magento is ready, it’s time to take the final tests.
 Make sure you've optimized everything you could to make your website load fast and smoothly.
 Visit every page of your site, complete an order, test email notifications, etc. Check how the store looks on the frontend for mobiles, tablets, desktops.
 And when you are satisfied with the result, start the work.

 That’s it for today!
-And what problems did you face when starting your store on Magento?
+What problems did you face when starting your Magento online store?
+Did you have any troubles with Magento shop download process?
 Share your experience with us in the comments below.